Is laughter the best medicine, or do we just feel better at the time we’re laughing? Discover the science behind why laughing is good for our health.

 Laughter boosts natural pain killers

-Laughing will trigger the release of the body’s natural painkillers and feel good hormones endorphins, as demonstrated in this study.
+Laughing will trigger the release of the body’s natural painkillers and feel good hormones.
+These are endorphins and this study demonstrates how this is achieved.

-People who suffer from chronic pain have found that the pain is less intense, and does not happen as often
+People who suffer from chronic pain have found that the pain is less intense.

-Laughter is able to keep the pain away, and they are able to be more active.
-These people are able to do so much more.
-This naturally increased the persons sense of happiness and well-being.
+Laughter is able to keep the pain away; and due to this, sufferers are able to be more active.

-By improving overall brain health and bolstering its natural support system, both hemispheres can work together more efficiently so creativity has a place to foster and grow.
+By improving overall brain health and bolstering its natural support system, both hemispheres can work together more efficiently.
+In this way, creativity has a place to foster and grow.

 Studies at Harvard, MIT, and Northwestern universities show that humor has a strong positive effect on creativity.